HiBlock/blockchain-learning/agile-and-blockchain.md

 In 2001, there are 17 software pioneers gathering in snowbird to discuss the light software development methods.
 Finally they conclude Agile Manifesto with agile principles as well.
 More details, see also [Agile Manifesto](http://agilemanifesto.org/).

 > We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value:

-> Individuals and interactions over processes and tools
+Individuals and interactions over processes and tools
-Working software over comprehensive documentation Customer collaboration over contract negotiation Responding to change over following a plan
+Working software over comprehensive documentation
+Customer collaboration over contract negotiation
+Responding to change over following a plan

-> That is, while there is value in the items on the right, we value the items on the left more.
+That is, while there is value in the items on the right, we value the items on the left more.

 ### what is blockchain

-todo: blockchain definition from whitepaper.
+> A blockchain,[1][2][3] originally block chain,[4][5] is a continuously growing list of records, called blocks, which are linked and secured using cryptography.[1][6]
+Each block typically contains a cryptographic hash of the previous block,[6] a timestamp, and transaction data.[7]
+By design, a blockchain is resistant to modification of the data.
+It is "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way".[8]
+For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for inter-node communication and validating new blocks.
+Once recorded, the data in any given block cannot be altered retroactively without alteration of all subsequent blocks, which requires consensus of the network majority. -- [Definition from wikipedia](https://en.wikipedia.org/wiki/Blockchain)

-In 2008, a person (not sure whether a man or woman, still secret now) published a whitepaper named *BitCoin, a digital currency from peer to peer*. todo: correct name
+In 2008, a person (not sure whether a man or woman, still secret now) published a whitepaper named *BitCoin: A peer-to-peer electronic cash system*.

 Blockchain technology is mentioned for the first time there.
 And as we know, the whitepaper is delivered in cryptopunker maillist first.